 - Sustained injuries due to a reckless placement on the operating table

-4. Death As A Result Of Harassment
+4. Death As A Result Of A Misdiagnosis

 If you believe one of the indicators of malpractice above or something similar caused your loved one’s death, you should immediately contact an attorney.